Garth Ranzz: Zero Hour

 After the Zero Hour: Crisis in Time! miniseries, Legion history was rebooted.
-In this version of events, the Ranzz siblings gained their electric powers after being stranded on the barren planetoid Korbal and attempting to use the Lightning Beasts to recharge their cruiser.
-After being attacked by the Beasts, the Ranzzes were rendered comatose for several months.
+In this version of events, the Ranzz siblings gained their electric powers after being stranded on the barren planetoid Korbal.
+They attempted to use the Lightning Beasts to recharge their cruiser, but were attacked and rendered comatose for several months.

 Months later, Garth and Ayla awake simultaneously to find that Mekt had awoken around a week earlier, gained electrical powers similar to those of the Lightning Beasts, and vanished.
 After hearing this, Garth and Ayla keep the fact that they had developed similar powers secret, thinking that the lightning had corrupted Mekt and would soon corrupt them.
 They refuse to believe that Mekt become sociopathic, and run away from home to find him.

 Hearing that Mekt may be on Earth, Garth gets on a shuttle bound for Earth via Titan, and meets Rokk Krinn and Imra Ardeen.
 When Imra discovers that four "maintenance men" on the ship are actually assassins targeting R. J. Brande, the three work together to stop them.
 Shortly after, Garth is involved in a bar-room brawl and arrested.
 As his cellmates are about to beat him, Triad arrives and bails him out.
 Brande convinces Garth, Rokk, and Imra to found the Legion of Super-Heroes, with Garth taking the codename Live Wire.

 Garth later reunites with Mekt as he is scheming to enhance his powers by killing Lightning Beasts.
 Mekt, now more powerful than both of his siblings, attacks Garth and vaporizes his right arm.
 Ayla grabs Mekt's laser pistol and shoots him in the leg, delaying him while Garth's wound cauterizes.
 As Mekt prepares to finish them off, Garth and Ayla combine their powers to stop him.
 Mekt is arrested by the Science Police soon afterward.

 In the "Legion Lost" storyline, Garth is killed in battle with Element Lad, who has become insane and assumed the name Progenitor after being lost in space.
 After the Progenitor is killed, he leaves behind several crystals that Kid Quantum takes to the graveyard Shanghalla.
-Garth's essence survives in the crystals and uses them to create a humanoid crystal body that resembles Progenitor and retains his transmutation powers in addition to Garth's electricity powers.
+Garth's essence survives in the crystals and uses them to create a humanoid crystal body that resembles Progenitor and retains his original electrical abilities in addition to Progenitor's transmutation.
 In Final Crisis: Legion of 3 Worlds, Garth regains his original body using a lightning rod created by Brainiac 5, which enhances his transmutation and enables him to transform his own body.